run-house/runhouse/docs/api/run.rst

 Run
 ====================================

-A Run is a Runhouse primitive used for capturing logs, inputs, results, or other artifacts that are loaded or saved within a particular function call, CLI or Python command, or context manager.
+A Run is a Runhouse primitive used for capturing logs, inputs, results within a particular function call, CLI or Python command, or context manager.
 Runs also serve as a convenient way to trace the usage and upstream / downstream dependencies between different Runhouse artifacts.